drwpow/pow.rs/src/pages/blog/was-html-a-mistake.md

   <video autoplay="true" controls muted loop playsinline width="800" height="500">
     <source src="/assets/posts/was-html-a-mistake/zoomquilt.mp4" type="video/mp4" />
   </video>
-  <figcaption>Zoomquilt, the greatest Flash experiment ever made, was <a href="https://zoomquilt.org" target="_blank" rel="noopener noreferrer">revived in HTML5 canvas form!</a><br />Full disclosure: I know this isn’t 100% relevant to this post, but when am I going to get another opportunity to reminisce about Zoomquilt?</figcaption>
+  <figcaption>Zoomquilt, the greatest Flash experiment ever made, was <a href="https://zoomquilt.org" target="_blank" rel="noreferrer">revived in HTML5 canvas form!</a><br />Full disclosure: I know this isn’t 100% relevant to this post, but when am I going to get another opportunity to reminisce about Zoomquilt?</figcaption>
 </figure>

 But let’s assume (thought experiment) there _was_ a way to render crazy-awesome experiences with